-To help potential Co-Founders identify issues and discuss important topics early on, Jessica Alter (co-founder of FounderDating and Entrepreneur In Residence at Social Capital LP) created a list of 34 questions for Co-Founders to discuss in a blog post titled Questions to Ask Potential Cofounders: The Master List.
+To help potential Co-Founders identify issues and discuss important topics early on, Jessica Alter (co-founder of FounderDating and Entrepreneur In Residence at Social Capital LP) created a list of 34 questions for co-founders to discuss in a blog post titled Questions to Ask Potential Cofounders: The Master List.

 Personalities and Incentives

 - Why do you want to start a company (in general and in particular, right now)?